tanoshim/grpc-message-proxy/readme.md

 *Only available for Client-Streaming and Bidirectional-Streaming RPC

-*This is not a common way to capture all the incoming/outgoing messages. use ServerInterceptor if you want to do the same thing.

 # How to Import Projects Into Eclipse
 1. Run the following command with the Windows command prompt in the root of the project directory.